adventuremomblog

 How Long is the Whale Watching Season at Virginia Beach?

-Whale-watching season in Virginia Beach is from December through early March.
+Whale-watching season in Virginia Beach is from December through late February/early March.

 When is the Best Time to Go Whale Watching at Virginia Beach?

-Whale sightings are guaranteed from Rudee Tours during the winter season of December-February in Virginia Beach when they are migrating in large numbers.
+Whale sightings are guaranteed by Rudee Tours during the winter season of December-February in Virginia Beach when they are migrating in large numbers.

 If you don’t see a whale during your boat trip during the prime months with Rudee Tours you can go on another whale-watching tour for free.
 (No refunds)

-Rudee Tours is one of the only tour operators in the area with a sighting guarantee.
+Rudee Tours is one of the few tour operators in the Virginia Beach area with a “whale sighting guarantee” for their tours.
 This greatly improves your odds of a higher success rate of seeing a whale during your visit.

 What Types of Whales Are in the Atlantic Ocean Near Virginia Beach’s Chesapeake Bay?